A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Overview of the known results and related work

-\cref{prop:edge-LP-solution-for-complete-graph}, proved in~\cref{sec:appendix} together will all other statements, shows that the edge relaxation may not reveal \emph{any} information about optimal solutions of the non-relaxed problem~\eqref{equ:MWIS-edge} for dense graphs.
-To address this limitation, the \emph{clique constraints} and the respective \emph{clique relaxation} are considered for the MWIS problem in the literature~\cite{rodriguez2019persistency},\cite[Sec.64]{schrijver2003combinatorial}.
+\Cref{prop:edge-LP-solution-for-complete-graph}, proved in~\cref{sec:appendix}, shows that the edge relaxation may not reveal \emph{any} information about optimal solutions of the non-relaxed problem~\eqref{equ:MWIS-edge} for dense graphs.
+To address this limitation, the \emph{clique constraints} and the respective \emph{clique relaxation} are considered for the MWIS problem in the literature~\cite{rodriguez2019persistency},\cite[Sec.~64]{schrijver2003combinatorial}.
 Before defining it, we first introduce a family of relaxations that includes both the edge and the clique relaxations.

-\paragraph{Clique cover relaxation family.} Let $K_j\subseteq\SV$, $j\in [m]$, be subsets of the nodes such, that the respective induced subgraphs of $\SG$ are cliques.
+\paragraph{Clique cover relaxation family.} Let $K_j\subseteq\SV$, $j\in [m]$, be subsets of nodes such, that the respective induced subgraphs of $\SG$ are cliques.
 Abusing notation, we will refer to $K_j$ themselves as \emph{cliques}.
-We assume that $K_j$, $j\in [m]$, cover all edges and nodes of the graph, \eg\ $\SE=\bigcup_{j=1}^{m}\{\{i,i'\}\colon i,i'\in K_j\}$, $\SV=\bigcup_{j=1}^{m}\{i\colon i \in K_j\}$, and, therefore, are referred to as a \emph{clique cover}. \footnote{The covering of nodes in addition to the covering of edges is required to deal with isolated nodes.} We define the \emph{clique cover ILP formulation} of the MWIS problem as
+We assume that $K_j$, $j\in [m]$, cover all edges and nodes of the graph, \eg\ $\SE=\bigcup_{j=1}^{m}\{\{i,i'\} \mid i,i'\in K_j\}$, $\SV=\bigcup_{j=1}^{m}\{i \mid i \in K_j\}$, and, therefore, are referred to as a \emph{clique cover}. \footnote{The covering of nodes in addition to the covering of edges is required to deal with isolated nodes.} We define the \emph{clique cover ILP formulation} of the MWIS problem as

 Its natural LP relaxation, further referred to as \emph{clique cover relaxation} is obtained by substituting integer constraints $\vx\in\{0,1\}^n$ with the respective box constraints $\vx\in [0,1]^n$.
-The relaxation~\eqref{equ:clique-relaxation} is called \emph{clique relaxation}, if the set $\{K_j \colon j\in [m]\}$, consists of \emph{all} cliques of $G$.
+The relaxation of~\eqref{equ:MWIS-clique} is called \emph{clique relaxation}, if the set $\{K_j \mid j\in [m]\}$, consists of \emph{all} cliques of $G$.